Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Get-AzAutomationJobOutputRecord.md

 ## SYNTAX

 ```
-Get-AzureRmAutomationJobOutputRecord [-JobId] <Guid> [-Id] <String> [-ResourceGroupName] <String>
+Get-AzAutomationJobOutputRecord [-JobId] <Guid> [-Id] <String> [-ResourceGroupName] <String>
  [-AutomationAccountName] <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationJobOutputRecord** cmdlet gets the full output of an Automation job output record.
+The **Get-AzAutomationJobOutputRecord** cmdlet gets the full output of an Automation job output record.
-Although the **Get-AzureRmAutomationJobOutput** cmdlet lists one or more job output records, it returns only a summary, as a string, of the value of any output record.
+Although the **Get-AzAutomationJobOutput** cmdlet lists one or more job output records, it returns only a summary, as a string, of the value of any output record.
 It does not return the full value of an output record's outputted value in its original type.
 In addition, the summary has a maximum length, which the full value that this cmdlet outputs may exceed.
-Unlike **Get-AzureRmAutomationJobOutput**, this cmdlet returns the full value in its originally outputted type, for any output record's outputted value.
+Unlike **Get-AzAutomationJobOutput**, this cmdlet returns the full value in its originally outputted type, for any output record's outputted value.

 ## EXAMPLES

 ### Example 1: Get the full output of an Automation job
 ```
-PS C:\>Get-AzureRmAutomationJobOutput -AutomationAccountName "Contoso17" -Id 2989b069-24fe-40b9-b3bd-cb7e5eac4b64 -ResourceGroupName "ResourceGroup01" -Stream "Any" | Get-AzureRmAutomationJobOutputRecord
+PS C:\>Get-AzAutomationJobOutput -AutomationAccountName "Contoso17" -Id 2989b069-24fe-40b9-b3bd-cb7e5eac4b64 -ResourceGroupName "ResourceGroup01" -Stream "Any" | Get-AzAutomationJobOutputRecord
 ```

 This command gets the full output of the job that has the specified job ID.